viktordanko/generic-hipster-coffee/README.md

 This website is made with [Bootstrap 4 beta](https://getbootstrap.com/).

 Not necessary components are commented out to reduce final 'index.css' file size.
-If you need some other components, go to  `/src/index.scss` or `/src/_custom-bootstrap-variables.scss` and comment them in.
+If you need some other components, go to  `/src/index.scss` or `/src/_custom-bootstrap-variables.scss` and uncomment it.

 See `gulpfile.js` for supported browsers.